pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 EXEMPLARY, MULTIPLE OR INDIRECT DAMAGES, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH LOSSES, DAMAGES, CLAIMS OR EXPENSES.

-You understand and waive any claims related to that the provided software might not be fully functional and might generate errors or loss of data.
-In such case you have the ability to contact PYCO, but which is not entitled in any form to answer or take in consideration the provided information.
+You understand and waive any claims related to the provided software might not be fully functional and might generate errors or loss of data.
+In such case you have the ability to contact PYCO, but which is not entitled in any form to answer or take into consideration the provided information.

 ## 8. Legal Effect